stefan-hoeck/idris2-tutorial/src/Appendices/QTT.md

 Earlier I stated that only variables in the context can have quantities, which in particular means top-level definitions cannot have them.
-This is *mostly* true, but there is an exception: a function can be marked as erased by placing a `0` before its name.
+This is *mostly* true, but there is one slight exception: a function can be marked as erased by placing a `0` before its name.

 ```idris